 - Finally, start small; don’t select a technology, but target the right “use case” in terms of market and/or product, scale fast, and learn from it to adjust quickly before taking any next steps.

-EcoStruxure™ Traceability Advisor enables a complete vision of your supply chain by capturing and analyzing data from different sources and stakeholders.
+EcoStruxure™ Traceability Advisor allows a complete vision of your supply chain by capturing and analyzing data from different sources and stakeholders.

 Watch the Innovation Talk to learn more: https://go.schneider-electric.com/WW_202012_Cracking-Digital-for-End-to-end-Traceability_EA-LP-WW.html?source=Content&sDetail=Cracking-Digital-for-End-to-end-Traceability_WW